jtristan/CS1_2022/Homework/HW7/P2/statement.md

 #### 2 Points

 ---
-Use the stack you implemented in Problem 1 to determine how many different ways there are to climb a set of n stairs, starting from the bottom of the staircase.
-On each step, you can either climb one or two stairs.
-Your program should output how many unique paths you can take to reach the top.
+A staircase has <code>n</code> steps; in each movement, you can climb either 1 or 2 steps of the staircase.
+Using the stack you implemented in Problem 1, write a program to determine how many distinct ways there are to climb such a staircase.

-###### Hint:
+###### Example:
--  You may want to first sketch out this problem on a piece of paper, determine an algorithm for the solution, and then see how a stack can help you implement that algorithm.
+-  When <code>n=3</code>, there are 3 distinct ways to climb the staircase: 1 + 1 + 1, 1 + 2, and 2 + 1.

 ###### Input Format (input arrives from terminal / stdin):

-- A single line, containing the number of stairs <code>n</code>.
+- A single line with the integer <code>n</code>.

 ###### Output Format (output to terminal / stdout):

-- Print <code>d</code>, the nuember of different ways you can climb this set of stairs.
+- Print the number of distinct ways you can climb a staircase of length <code>n</code>.

 [SAMPLE INPUT](input.txt)